webman-php/webman-manual/resource/doc/en/middleware.md

 ## Route Middleware

-Route middleware can be set for a single route or a group of routes.
-For example, add the following configuration to the `config/route.php` file:
+We can set middleware for a single route or a group of routes.
+For example, add the following configuration in `config/route.php`:

 ```php
 <?php
 use support\Request;